Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Privacy on Calls

-- All means of communication—telephones, mobile phones, faxes, e-mails, text messages, etc.—are likely monitored.
-The government has access to the infrastructure operated by a limited number of internet service providers (ISPs) and wireless providers.
-Wireless access to the Internet in major metropolitan areas is becoming more common.
+All means of communication—telephones, mobile phones, faxes, e-mails, text messages, etc.—are likely monitored and likely accessed by other parties.
+The government has access to the infrastructure operated by the limited number of internet service providers (ISPs) and wireless providers.
+Wireless access to the Internet in major metropolitan areas is extremely common.
+It is advised to bring only the bare minimum electronic equipment when traveling with minimal and only necessary company information, and to reset completely upon departure.

-- Metered taxis are plentiful and can be hailed along most main streets, especially near hotels and major sightseeing attractions, especially if you have your destination address written in Chinese.
+Metered taxis exist, but cannot be hailed along main streets without the use of an app.
 Transportation is easily arranged at the front door of the hotel, and concierge desks have cards with the name and address of the hotel in Chinese and will often assist with giving instructions to the taxi driver.

 Ride Hailing Services

-- Didi has an English version of their app that can be linked to a foreign credit card as well as a foreign phone number.
-Didi Express cars, the cheapest and most popular option, tend to be similar in price to metered taxis if not cheaper.
-Didi cars are metered, with an estimate given before starting the trip.
+Several different services are available, and it is best to ask for apps used locally.
+Some services, including ShouYue, have an English version that can be linked to a foreign credit card as well as a foreign phone number.
+These apps tend to be similar in price to metered taxis if not cheaper.
+Many cars are metered, with an estimate given before starting the trip which may be adjusted upon completion of the trip.
 Payment is made through the app.
+Didi, formerly very popular all over China, is currently restricted.
+As of July 4, 2021, Chinese regulators ordered all app stores to remove Didi’s app and banned the company from registering new users.

-- Mandarin Chinese is the national language, spoken by over 70% of Chinese.
+Mandarin Chinese is the national language.
 Other than Mandarin there are six major Chinese dialects, as well as numerous local dialects.

 Local Time, Business Hours and Holidays